 "We are very pleased that the High Court agreed with our position that Congress intended a heightened standard of evidence to invalidate a patent," said Mr. Cawley.
 "Today's ruling, which enforces the Federal Circuit’s historical reliance on ‘clear and convincing evidence,’ will have a sweeping impact on how patents are protected."

 During the trial, attorneys from McKool Smith and Tyler, Texas-based Parker, Bunt & Ainsworth successfully argued that Microsoft infringed the i4i patent issued in 1998, U.S. Patent No. 5,787,449, which covers software designed to manipulate “document architecture and content.”

-In addition to Mr. Cawley, the McKool Smith team representing i4i included firm principals Gordon White, Kevin Burgess, John Campbell, Randy Carter, Tom Crisman, Robert Goodfriend, Rosemary Snider, and Joel Thollander, senior counsel Tom Fasone, of counsel Al Silva, and associates Sarah Anderson, Gretchen Curran, Craig Donahue, Jennifer Henry and Jonathan Yim.
+In addition to Mr. Cawley, the McKool Smith team representing i4i included firm principals Gordon White, Kevin Burgess, John Campbell, Randy Carter, Tom Crisman, Rosemary Snider, and Joel Thollander, senior counsel Tom Fasone, of counsel Al Silva, and associates Sarah Anderson, Gretchen Kleinman, Craig Donahue, Jennifer Henry and Jonathan Yim.
 Robert M. Parker from Parker, Bunt & Ainsworth also represented i4i as co-counsel.